 Gamophobia is a fear of commitment and marriage.
 As with many phobias, gamophobia’s name has an interesting etymology. ’Phobia,’ of course, is the fear of something.
 Meanwhile, ‘gamos,’ is Greek for ‘marriage.’
 Thus, gamophobia quite literally translates to ‘fear of marriage.’

 Gamophobia is not always quite as simple as someone being afraid of getting married.
 Its effects can vary depending on the person and their individual situation.
 There is a bit of nuance involved in the issue, but remember that that is the case with most phobias.
 Gamophobia is rather straightforward once it’s broken down.
+Fear of commitment in this context refers to an intense, often disproportionate fear of engaging in serious relationships or marriage, which can interfere with daily functioning and cause significant anxiety around commitment.

 Those with gamophobia can take part in happy and successful long-term relationships.
 Monogamy is typically not the problem.
-While the condition is not specifically listed as an independent mental health condition in the Diagnostic and Statistical Manual of Mental Disorders, it can be categorified as specific phobia, a class of anxiety disorders in which people experience irrational fear in response to certain objects and situations that pose little or no real danger.
-Those with gamophobia fear the institution of marriage itself.
+While the condition is not specifically listed as an independent mental health condition in the Diagnostic and Statistical Manual of Mental Disorders, it can be categorized as a specific phobia, a class of anxiety disorders in which people experience irrational fear in response to certain objects and situations that pose little or no real danger.
+Gamophobia is often categorized as an anxiety disorder or specific phobia in the DSM-5-TR.
+T

 Women and men are affected by this fear differently, and the way that society perceives the roles of men and women in marriages can be attributed to this.
 In fact, people who are afraid to get married may liken the act of marriage to death itself.
+The fear of making a commitment can prevent individuals from entering romantic partnerships, leading to emotional and psychological impacts.

-For men, the persistence of gamophobia may be partially affected by the way society views men as the providers for the family.
+For men, the persistence of gamophobia may be partially affected by the way society views men as the providers of the family.
 There is a lot of pressure put on a man’s shoulders once he gets married, not necessarily by their partner, but by society.
 It is very possible that for some men, this pressure is just too much.

-It seems impossible to live up to the expectations and this manifests itself as a fear of the institution of marriage itself.
+It seems impossible to live up to the expectations, and this manifests itself as a fear of the institution of marriage itself.
 Societal pressure may not be the only reason for gamophobia, but it seems to play a large part in many people’s reasons as to why they are gamophobic.

 A considerable portion of the population grew up with parents who were not married or were married and later got divorced.
 Witnessing this, especially the stressful divorce process, can be very traumatizing.
 It is normal for someone who comes from a divorced household to be wary of marriage or long-term relationships as a whole, but when this wariness becomes anxiety towards the idea of marriage and commitment is when someone has moved on to being gamophobic.